soulhotel/yor-ytdlp/README.md

 ## Usage

-- Ensure that you already have yt-dlp on your system
+- Ensure that you already have yt-dlp on your system.
-- Git clone this repo or download the source above
+- Git clone this repo or download the source above.
-- Make the script an executable then run it
+- Make the script an executable then run it.
-- Drag a URL in, or use the text file
+- Drag a URL in, or use the text file.
-- Make your choices
+- Make your choices.
-- Profit
+- Profit.

 ```
 git clone https://github.com/soulhotel/yor-ytdlp.git